 - The goal of the case is reunification with the parent

 All families are seen for an initial assessment as a first step for program participation.
 Parents and their babies are then seen weekly (when possible) for 26 sessions.
 Project clinicians also appear regularly at family court proceedings and participate in foster care agency family team conferences as well as advocate for developmental services.

 The program has a strong evaluation component, which has demonstrated the following:

-- Statistically significant improvement in parenting competencies as measured by the Keys to Interactive Parenting Scale (KIPS) for parents who engage meaningfully with the project.
+- Statistically significant improvement in parenting competencies as measured by the Keys to Interactive Parenting Scale (KIPS) for parents who complete the intervention.

-- Significant decrease in parents’ reports of depressive symptoms as measured by the Beck Depression Inventory (BDI)
+- Decrease in parents’ reports of depressive symptoms as measured by the Beck Depression Inventory (BDI)

 - Increased contact as well as less supervised contact, between parents and children via court-sanctioned visits for the majority of parents involved in the Project.

-- High rates of reunification of infants and toddlers with their parents relative to national norm.
+- High rates of reunification of infants and toddlers with their parents relative to City norm.

-In addition, project staff is available to provide information and training to the child welfare community on infant brain development, attachment, trauma, and infant-parent relational intervention.
-Staff also work with the child welfare community on policy issues related to young children in the child welfare system.
+In addition to dyadic work with parents and infants, project staff provides training to the child welfare community on infant brain development, attachment, trauma, and infant-parent relational intervention.
+Staff also works with the child welfare community on best practices for and policy issues related to young children in the child welfare system.